dduraipandian/express_box/README.md

 # Express_box
 Express Box application is boilerplate created from express, mongodb, morgan, winston logger, mocha, chai, nodemailer and gives you a hand to setup your application quickly.
+Handler template is integrated with this application.
+But it can be modified to any template engine.

 1. express - for web application
 2. mongodb - as database